heptarch/heptarch.github.io/drafts/rbl2.md

 <div style="text-align: center">— The ghost of Mervyn Kelly</div>
 </div>

-The more I think about creative applied research, the more I feel my
-<a href="https://heptar.ch/rbl1/">last assay</a> at the subject was
+The more I think about creative applied research, the more I feel that my <a href="https://heptar.ch/rbl1/">last assay</a> at the subject missed the mark.
-optimistically wrong.
-I suggested that it might be possible to do great research in a distributed fashion, like open source software development.
+I suggested that it might be possible to do great applied research in a distributed fashion, like open source software development, and I wish that were true.
-It would be wonderful if that were true; the more I observe how others do research, even the very
+But the more I reflect on, and observe, how great research is done, the more essential the component of immersion and near-continual focus appear.